EQLS 2016 - Research reports

 Societal change and trust in institutions shows that moderating social tensions and feelings of social exclusion can help to stem the decline in trust.
 However, to boost trust in institutions, improving the quality of public services is the most powerful driver.
 Social insecurities and resilience examines people’s insecurity in five areas: personal, housing, healthcare, employment and income in old age.
 It identifies where intensity differs among people depending on characteristics such as age, gender and economic circumstances.
 The brief concludes that offsetting social insecurities depends on more than individual resilience.
 Age and quality of life: Who are the winners and losers? looks at inequalities in the quality of life of Europeans across six age groups.
 It examines developments between 2011 and 2016 to assess whether the impact of the economic crisis on quality of life has decreased with the economic recovery, for which age groups and in what countries.

 Social and employment situation of people with disabilities examines the social situation of people of working age with disabilities, using data from the 2011 and 2016 rounds of the European Quality of Life Survey (EQLS).
 The brief looks at changes over this period in employment, education and training, participation in society, social protection and healthcare, all priority areas of the European Disability Strategy.
 The brief also looks at the subjective well-being of this group of Europeans and examines the factors that influence their well-being.
 Is rural Europe being left behind aims to draw policymakers’ attention to aspects of quality of life where rural dwellers are doing less well than the urban population, focusing on three topics: financial security, connectedness and life satisfaction.
 The study finds that in terms of financial situation and subjective well-being, the rural regions of southern and eastern European Member States are indeed falling behind.

-Work in progress include the following publications:
+Work in progress include the following publication: